 - 15 ounces canned pineapple tidbits, drained and juice reserved

 - 4.5 ounces Old El Paso Chopped Green Chiles

-- 1/4 cup Old El Paso Sliced Jalapeños, diced
+- 1/4 cup Old El Paso Sliced Jalapeños diced

 - 1/4 cup chopped cilantro

 - Add the rice, coconut milk, garlic cloves, salt, allspice, cayenne, and reserved pineapple juice to a medium sauce pot.
-Use the coconut milk can to add 14 ounces water to the rice.
+Use the coconut milk can to add 14 ounces of water to the rice.
 Stir well.
 Set over medium heat and cover.
 Bring to a boil, then stir and lower the heat.
 Cover and allow the rice to cook until the liquid is absorbed and air holes form in the surface of the rice, about 15-20 minutes.
 Remove from heat.

 - Meanwhile, add the butter to a large deep skillet and set over medium heat.
 Add the diced bell peppers and onions.
-Sauté for 2-3 minutes, to just barley soften.
+Sauté for 2-3 minutes, to just barely soften.
 Then remove from heat and add the pineapple tidbits, Old El Paso Green Chiles and Sliced Jalapeños to the skillet.

 - Once the rice is tender and fluffy, dump it into the skillet and toss well to combine.
 Toss in the fresh chopped cilantro.
 Taste, then salt and pepper as needed.
-Serve warm as a side dish, or serve with shrimp of chicken on top!
+Serve warm as a side dish, or serve with shrimp or chicken on top!

 Making this recipe?
-Why not take a quick shot and share it on Instagram!
-Make sure to tag it #ASpicyPerspective so we can see what you’re cooking!
+Follow us on Instagram and tag @ASpicyPerspective so we can share what you’re cooking!